w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 In the documents above we address the threats and attack surfaces of the WoT in detail.
-In the following we have answered the questions posed by the W3C Security and Privacy Questionnaire as best as we could... but please take into consideration that most of these questions are not fully applicable to our situation.
+In the following we have answered the questions posed by the W3C Security and Privacy Questionnaire as best as we could... but please take into consideration that many of these questions are not fully applicable to our situation, or may have required some additional interpretation to clarify the intent.

-Security in the IoT is unavoidably more complex than in the web.
+Security in the IoT is unavoidably more complex than in the Web.
-IoT systems often use patterns of communication that are more general than the relatively straightforward client-server architecture of web servers and browsers.
+IoT systems often use patterns of communication that are more general than the relatively straightforward client-server architecture of Web servers and browsers.
-For example, the "same origin policy" is considered a cornerstone of web security.
+For example, the "same origin policy" is considered a cornerstone of Web security.
 However, a single IoT device may connect and integrate information from several other IoT devices (and even send commands to them) as a fundamental part of its operation.
 In addition,
-security on the web is often concerned with the "user's device" or the "user agent", which is always a single client (the browser).
+security on the Web is often concerned with the "user's device" or the "user agent", which is always a single client (the browser).
 The IoT is often more concerned with machine-to-machine communication;
 there is frequently not even a human "user" directly associated with a device.